 Depreciation rate

-5%
+Buildings 5%

-10 %
+Leasehold improvements 10 %

-4% - 20%
+Telecommunication network equipment 4% - 20%

-10% - 33%
+Computer equipment and software 10% - 33%

-14% - 33%
+Office equipment and furniture 14% - 33%

-20% - 25%
+Vehicles 20% - 25%

 Depreciation methods, estimated useful lives and residual values are reviewed annually and revised if the current methods, estimated useful lives or residual values are different from that estimated previously.
 The effect of such changes is recognized in the consolidated statements of profit or loss prospectively.